-6.3.8 Join Script
+6.3.8.
+Join Script

 Finally, the join script inst is called to end the upgrade.
 With an updated join script changes can be made to the environment that require the necessary execution permissions or access to the UCS directory service.
 When a join script should run during the upgrade, please keep in mind to increment the VERSION counter.
-For more information on the join script in general see Join script (page 37).
+For more information on the join script in general see Section 6.1.7.

-6.4 App settings
+6.4.
+App settings